OpenframeProject/Openframe-APIServer/README.md

 The Openframe API server.

-> Note: This repo is under development and is not ready for use.
+> Note: This repo is under active development.
+The API is likely to change.

 ### Design Notes